Lathe Projects That Sell: Craft Fairs, Etsy, and Margins

 Hollow forms.
 Technically demanding, distinctive, highly photogenic.
 The most artistically driven work in hobby turning.
 Priced high, bought by buyers who understand the craft.
 This is the category that translates best to gallery sales and commission work if you want to pursue that.

 Segmented work.
 Bowls or vessels built from many pieces of different woods laminated into geometric patterns.
 The design work is as much the product as the turning.
 Segmented pieces command prices that reflect the design and preparation time, not just the turning time.
+Margin per hour usually runs lower than pens unless you can charge a premium for the design itself; the payoff is a higher price ceiling per piece, not a faster path to it.

 Where to sell beyond Etsy